-Humans built museums to store and display historic, scientific, artistic, and cultural objects.
+Humans built museums to store and display historical, scientific, artistic, and cultural objects.
 Most museums curate objects from the past.
-The moment someone mentions the word museum, it automatically implies history.
-Museum of Legacies is a new addition to the list of museums in Jaipur.
+The moment someone mentions the word museum, it implies history.
+The Museum of Legacies is a new addition to the list of museums in Jaipur.

-Sharing a few pictures from my past visit to what was then called Maharajah school of arts & craft.
+Sharing a few pictures from my last visit to what was then called Maharajah school of arts & craft.

 Here are a few pictures of the Museum of Legacies from my recent visit.